javierandrango/VagrantVirtualMachine/Readme.md

 ```bash
 vagrant up
 ```
-When the `vagrant up` command is finished running, you will get your shell propmpt back.
+When the `vagrant up` command is finished running, you will get your shell prompt back.
 At this point you are able to log in to the newly Linux virtual Machine.
 Use the command:
 ```bash
 vagrant ssh
 ```
-**NOTE:** You can use as many terminal as you want, using the command `vagrant ssh` in the proper directory to make multiple operations inside the virtual machine
+> **NOTE:** You can use as many terminal as you want, using the command `vagrant ssh` in the proper directory to make multiple operations inside the virtual machine

+## Shared folder
+Inside the VM change directory to `/vagrant` and look around with `ls`.
+**Only files inside the VM's `/vagrant` directory are shared with the `vagrant` folder on your computer**.
+This means that you can edit code in your favorite text editor, and run it inside the VM.
+The PostgreSQL database itself lives only inside the VM.

+# Mainteners
+The content described belongs to the owner of this repository and was developed for educational purposes only.
+Files and code were generated from scratch following online guides and basic instructions from other repositories.
+My purpose in making this repository is just to practice and gain experience in software development.